In which horrifying unethical experiments

 Permalink

-So now Rekenber is aware that Gonie exists, and have probably put two and two together and guessed who his parents were, from family resemblance alone.
+So now Rekenber is aware that Gonie exists, and has probably put two and two together and guessed who his parents were, from family resemblance alone.
 Hopefully they'll believe he's a lone gunman, but... that does mean that he needs to lay low for a while, and that when he does go out again he cannot be seen with anyone from the Rebellion.
 Including Lucky.

 Permalink